MHosseinHashemi/Tuberculosis-Detection-using-X-Ray-images/README.md

-## 1st Project: TB Detection with TensorFlow Approach
+## 1st Project: Tuberculosis Detection using X-Ray images
 This repository contains an implementation of a Tuberculosis (TB) detection project using TensorFlow.
 The goal of this project is to build a deep learning model that can automatically detect TB from chest X-ray images.

 ### Table of Contents